jymok12/fetch/README.md

 ### Caveats

-* The Promise returned from `fetch()` **won't reject on HTTP error status** even if the response is an HTTP 404 or 500.
-Instead, it will resolve normally, and it will only reject on network failure or if anything prevented the request from completing.
+* If the response is HTTP 404 or 500, fetch() would not reject HTTP error status.
+  HTTP 404 or 500 will only reject network failure otherwise it will resolve normally.

 * For maximum browser compatibility when it comes to sending & receiving cookies, always supply the `credentials: 'same-origin'` option instead of